iterative/dvc.org/content/docs/command-reference/params/index.md

 file_.
 Multiple parameter dependencies can be specified from one or more parameters files.

-💡 Parameters can also be used as variables in `dvc.yaml` itself.
+💡 Parameters can also be used directly in `dvc.yaml` itself.
 See the [Parameterize stages](#example-parameterize-stages-in-dvcyaml) example below.

 The default parameters file name is `params.yaml`.
 Parameters should be